Algorithm Selection for Software Verification using Graph Neural Networks: Model Interpretability

 \subsubsection{Overarching Patterns}

 Overall, the codes imply that the network is learning the reachability problem.
 To solve reachability problems, verification tools must determine whether or not an error state, such as an assertion violation, is reachable.
-For all techniques except CEGAR, the codes the occur the most are ``Update Value Of Directly Dependent Variable'', ``Update Value Of Indirectly (1) Dependent Variable'', and ``Assert Condition''.
-For CEGAR, these are the 1st, 5th, and 8th most common codes.
+For all techniques, the combination of the assertion satisfiability and error state reachability categories account for the majority of codes.
+The remaining categories, excluding Miscellaneous, relate to the intricacies of each verification technique.

-For all four algorithms, the network determines that the assertion condition and the values said condition depends on are important for it's ability to make a prediction.
-This directly applies to the reachability problem.
-If an assertion statement is reachable, verifiers must determine if the condition in the assertion can be invalidated.
-If it can, then an error state can be reached.
+AST edges make up 61.2\% of edges in the 40 program graphs.
+ICFG edges make up 20.0\% of the edges, and data dependence edges make up the remaining 18.8\%.
+These proportions stay roughly the same when looking at the edges the GNNExplainer gives the highest score.
+59.5\% of the top 10 highest scoring edges from all 40 program graphs are AST edges.
+19.3\% are ICFG edges, and 21.2\% are data dependence edges.
+Overall, this suggests each edge set is significant to the GNN's ability to make predictions as there is no large disparity.
+Data dependence edges appear to be slightly more important than the other two sets as it is the only edge set that has a greater proportion of edges in the top 10 highest scoring edges than its overall proportion.